Reyne9379/hello-world/README.md

 # hello-world
 My first repository
 Josh here.
-I new to coding/programming and I want to become a full-stack web developer.
+I'm new to coding/programming and I want to become a full-stack web developer.